 Single Source of Truth

-With Microsoft PPM, there are a number of reporting technologies available.
+Reporting with Microsoft PPM makes a number of reporting technologies available.
 Each providing unique visualizations and varying levels of customization to help get you started quickly and support growth and maturity.

 Excel Online.
 Excel Online offers the well-known, standard Excel reporting interface within a browser experience.
 Reports can be authored in Excel and saved to Office 365, allowing viewers to access the data contained within each workbook.
 Viewers can interact with reports using slicers, timelines, pivot tables and worksheet tabs, and authors can apply conditional formatting to highlight exceptions and use Power View to visualize data in interactive, dashboard-like reports.